thomashertog/resources/resources.md

 		* breakpoints map (name, value) + font-sizes map (breakpoint name, list combining font-size with line-height)
 * [Viewport sized typography](https://css-tricks.com/viewport-sized-typography/)
 * [When responsive images get ugly](http://codepen.io/Tigt/blog/when-responsive-images-get-ugly)
+	* Some ground floor stuff
+		* Why bother.
+		* Srcset is preferable
+	* Unintuitive behavior & gotchas
+		* Media conditions, NOT media queries
 		* Troublesome CSS units
 			* % only works if you know how big an element's parent are otherwise CSS is required to calculate it
 			* rem and em are resolved based on users default font-size
 		* sizes _will_ affect how your image displays
 	* Media-aware images
 		* Printer-friendly
 		* E-ink-friendly
+		* Night mode & bright sunlight
 	* The deepest backwards-compatibility possible
 	* Height _and_ width-constrained _srcset_
+		* object-fit:cover
+		* object-fit:contain
 	* Responsive bitmaps inside inline SVG
+		* Fixing IE
+		* Building the sizes
+		* Making things worst with not quite-entire-viewport scaling
+			* The browser viewport
+			* The <svg> element
+			* The viewbox
+			* The image
+			* Assembling
+	* That's all, folks
 * [Container Queries: once more unto the breach](http://alistapart.com/article/container-queries-once-more-unto-the-breach) Why we should rename element queries into container queries
 * [13 tips for making responsive web design multi-lingual](http://responsivenews.co.uk/post/123104512468/13-tips-for-making-responsive-web-design)